 Overall, the evaluation.xlsx Excel file is a key resource you need to focus on in order to get the best results from your AI automation.

 In this step, you should be concerned with model errors and how to detect them.
 There are 2 main ways to detect errors:

 - through enforcing business rules

 - through enforcing a minimum confidence level threshold

 The most effective and reliable way to detect errors is by defining business rules.
-Confidence levels can never be 100% perfect.
-There is always a small, but non-zero percentage of correct predictions with low confidence or wrong predictions with high confidence.
-Also, and most importantly, a missing field has no confidence, so a confidence threshold can never catch errors whereby a field is not extracted at all.
+Confidence levels can never be 100% perfect, there will always be a small but non-zero percentage of correct predictions with low confidence or wrong predictions with high confidence.
+In addition, and perhaps most importantly, a missing field has no confidence, so a confidence threshold can never catch errors whereby a field is not extracted at all.
 Consequently, confidence level thresholds should only be used as a fallback, a safety net, but never as the main way to detect business-critical errors.